 Side Effects of Radiation for Breast Cancer

+I received five weeks (25 treatments) of radiation therapy after completing chemo in the spring of 2019.
 The side effects of cancer treatments are so different for everyone, but I found radiation to be MUCH easier than my chemo treatments.

 In this post, I will describe my experience with radiation therapy including tips and side effects.
 As always, please keep in mind that I am not a doctor.
+The information stated in this post is merely my personal experiences with treatment for breast cancer.

-Breast Cancer Treatment Timeline
+Treatment Timeline

 I was diagnosed with breast cancer in September of 2018.
 After having a bilateral mastectomy, I started six months of chemotherapy.